 Additionally, through Life Time’s development of best-in-class nutrition products, proprietary metabolic assessments and testing, and heart rate training protocols, personal training and nutrition consultation, the award-winning healthy lifestyle magazine,Experience Life, nationally renowned athletic events, full-service spas and cafes, and corporate wellness programs, Akradi has led the creation not of a typical “health club” or “gym” chain, but rather, a comprehensive, Healthy Way of Life Company and brand that continues to have a significant impact on the health and wellness of consumers.

-Prior to launching Life Time Fitness, Akradi led the growth of the Minnesota-based U.S. Swim and Fitness (formerly Nautilus Fitness Center, Inc.), of which he was part owner.
+Prior to launching Life Time, Akradi led the growth of Minnesota-based U.S. Swim and Fitness (formerly Nautilus Fitness Center, Inc.), of which he was part owner.
 It was the second-largest health club chain in the Minneapolis-St. Paul market when Akradi and his partners sold it to Bally Total Fitness in 1986.
 After continuing to operate the business as a division of Bally for more than two years, Akradi left the company to develop business plans and secure investors for his own company, which was established three years later.
-Life Time Fitness subsequently was introduced to consumers in 1992.
+Life Time subsequently was introduced to consumers in 1992.